Amazon is selling its no-checkout tech to other stores, and we have questions

 Union organizers aren’t buying it, though.
 Marc Perrone, the president of the United Food and Commercial Workers International Union, said in a statement that Amazon’s Just Walk Out tech is “part of a ruthless strategy to eliminate as many good jobs as possible.”

-He called on regulators and law makers to take action.
+He called on regulators and lawmakers to take action.
 “This so-called cashierless technology is nothing but a Trojan horse that will let Amazon control and monopolize competing retailers and give Jeff Bezos direct access to their customer data,” Perrone said.

 What is Amazon doing with customers’ data?

-Note: Correction: An earlier version of this story said Amazon pointed to its creation of 50,000 jobs in the United States.
-The actual number is 500,000.